A dynamical approach to spanning and surplus edges of random graphs: Related results and open problems

-In addition, the extreme eternal augmented \MC s are only the constant ones, and the non-trivial ones given here (corresponding to valid parameters $(\kappa,\tau,\bc)$).
-Any eternal augmented \MC\ is a mixture of extreme ones. \end{Conjecture}
+In addition, the extreme eternal augmented multiplicative coalescents are only the constant ones, and the non-trivial ones given here (corresponding to valid parameters $(\kappa,\tau,\pmb{c})$).
+Any eternal augmented multiplicative coalescent\ is a mixture of extreme ones. \end{conjecture}

 The excursion mosaic and the accompanying PPP family $\zeta^{l;j-k}$, $j\leq k\leq l$ (see Section \ref{S:surtopforo}) has a much richer structure than the mere component sizes superimposed by surplus edge counts.
 Is there a natural framework and candidate for its scaling limit in the near-critical regime(s)?
 This insight would surely encompass a clearer understanding of mark counts $\mathcal{N}$ in the eternal augmented coalescent.